The Best for Golden

 "The trial’s success will be evaluated using metrics, including employee productivity and engagement" - specifically how do you intend to measure "employee productivity and engagement"?

-TJ asked 11 months ago
+TJ asked over 1 year ago

 We are still finalizing those specific measures to prepare for the July 10th beginning of the trial.
 We will update the page with more information as it is finalized.
 In general we will be tracking: